nanshe-org/docker_nanshe/README.md

 # Testing

-Only releases of `nanshe` are installed in this repo.
-As `nanshe` is only released if it passes a build and is actively tested in this exact same environment, no further testing is performed.
+Only releases of `nanshe` are installed in this repo. `nanshe` is only released if it passes a build and is actively tested in this exact same environment.
+That being said, the test suite is run for the installed release of `nanshe` during the build phase.
+If it fails, the build phase will be interrupted and the container will not be released.
 The container used by this container as a base, `jakirkham/centos_drmaa_conda`, is tested independently.
 As a result, this container does not have any test of its own.

 # Usage